So you want to breed your own winning sled dog team?

 Setting goals

-Hardly any dogs are perfect though and even if you are winning races you may wish to improve certain traits in your dogs.
-Thus it is important to know what traits are important for winning your race and could be improved on by picking the right dog to breed to.
+Hardly any dogs are perfect, though, and even if you are winning races, you may wish to improve certain traits in your dogs.
+Thus, it is important to know what traits are important for winning your race and could be improved on by picking the right dog to breed.
 Could your pups use a little more fur?
 Slightly better feet?
 A little more speed?
 Better heat tolerance?
-The list of traits that are important is long and their importance depends on race venue and include: gait type and efficiency, endurance, attitude, coat thickness, foot conformation and toughness, heat and cold tolerance, mental toughness, size, conformation, appetite, demeanor toward other dogs, personality around people, susceptibility to injury and health.
+The list of essential traits is long, and their importance depends on the race venue They include gait type and efficiency, endurance, attitude, coat thickness, foot conformation and toughness, heat and cold tolerance, mental toughness, size, conformation, appetite, demeanor toward other dogs, personality around people, susceptibility to injury and health.

-Harris Dunlap, a successful open class sprint musher, developed a list of dog traits he considered important for winning open class races and ranked prospective parents based on those characteristics to pick the optimal combination of parents to enhance any non-optimal traits.
-Another trait that should be considered is the parents and their ancestors aptitude for leading.
+Harris Dunlap, a successful open-class sprint musher, developed a list of dog traits he considered necessary for winning open-class races and ranked prospective parents based on those characteristics to pick the optimal combination of parents to enhance any non-optimal traits.
+Another trait that should be considered is the parents’ and their ancestors’ aptitude for leading.
 Leaders can be made but are usually born.
 A study I did of dogs running in top Open North American teams (Conn, 1991) showed that leaders bred to other leaders produced nearly three times more leaders than when two top dogs that were not leaders were bred together.
 Breed leader to leader if you want more leaders.

 Importance of male vs female

 What is the importance of the male vs female parent?
-Generally both sexes equally contribute to most characteristics, but females contribute all mitochondrial DNA that is the template for energy production in cells.
+Generally, both sexes contribute equally to most characteristics, but females contribute all mitochondrial DNA that is the template for cell energy production.

 “No go” characteristics